Moddable-OpenSource/moddable/documentation/network/network.md

 ### `callback(message, value)`

-The WebSocket server callback is the same as the WebSocket client callback with the exception of the "Socket connected" (`1`) message.
+The WebSocket server callback is the same as the WebSocket client callback with the exception of the "Socket connected" (`1` or `Server.connect`) message.
 The socket connected message for the server is invoked when the server accepts a new incoming connection.
 The value of `this` is unique for each new server connect to a client.
 Like the WebSocket client callback, messages cannot be sent until after the callback receives the WebSocket handshake complete message.

 >**Note**: Text and binary messages received with the mask bit set are unmasked by the server before delivering them to the callback.